lypitech/shuvlog/README.md

 <a href="sink-jsonfile"></a>
 - `JsonFileSink`
-> [!IMPORTANT]
+  > CAUTION:
   > This kind of Sink should be saved in `.json` files.
 If it's not the case, a warning will be thrown.

-> [!NOTE]
+  > NOTE:
   > JSON will be properly formatted in the formats below.
 Note that the Logger will write unformatted JSON (one-lined).

-> [!IMPORTANT]
+  > CAUTION:
   > This Sink does not take its assigned settings into account when logging.
   > That's because JSONs are meant to have everything logged into it, as humans won't read it raw.
 They will use a
   > dedicated Log viewer.

   __Parameters:__
   - Path of the file where the output will be written. (`const std::string&`)